farazazadi/MicroLine.Services.Airline/README.md

 # MicroLine.Services.Airline

 Under development! (documents and explanations related to the project will be uploaded soon).
-A part of the `MicroLine` microservices solutin.
+A part of the `MicroLine` microservices solution.